Guide

 What Is Certified Mail?
 Quick Answer

-Certified mail is a USPS service that provides legal proof of mailing and delivery.
+Certified mail is a USPS service that provides a documented mailing and delivery record.
 When you send certified mail, you get a receipt showing when you mailed it, the postal service tracks it throughout delivery, and the recipient must sign for it.
-This creates a paper trail that's legally admissible in court.
+This creates a paper trail that can be useful when records matter.

 $10.48